microsoft/rushstack/libraries/ts-command-line/README.md

 If you invoke the tool as "`widget --help`", the docs are automatically generated:

 ```
-usage: widget [-h] [--verbose] <command> ...
+usage: widget [-h] [-v] <command> ...

-Documentation for the "widget" tool
+The widget tool is really great.

 Positional arguments:
   <command>
     push         Pushes a widget to the service

 Optional arguments:
   -h, --help     Show this help message and exit.
-  --verbose   Show extra logging detail
+  -v, --verbose  Show extra logging detail

 For detailed help about a specific command, use: widget <command> -h
 ```